SevenTV/Extension/README.md

 A default server is available out of the box, currently at [7tv.anatole.dev](https://7tv.anatole.dev).

+### Installation (Browser Extension)

+The browser extension currently isn't available on any stores and must be installed manually

 ### How to host your own server / change your channel's server

 You can configure your twitch channel to use a different emote server instead of the default one by adding this tag somewhere in the Twitch description: